conda-forge/conda-forge.github.io/src/user/announcements.rst

     to anaconda.org.
 Direct uploads to the ``conda-forge`` channel will no longer work.
 If you are having trouble with package uploads, please rerender your feedstock with the latest version of ``conda-smithy``.
-    As always, if you need help, bump us on gitter or GitHub!
+    As always, if you need help, bump us on Gitter or GitHub!

 :2020-08-06: Fixed Maintenance Process for Feedstock Teams